anagha-google/s8s-spark-mlops-lab/05-lab-guide/Module-04-Author-ML-PySpark-Scripts.md

 <hr>

-## 4. For each step of the model development lifecycle
+## 4. The exercise, for each step of the model development lifecycle

 ![M4](../06-images/module-4-04.png)
 <br><br>